 In other words, engineering documents prepared solely for internal use do not have to be sealed.
-Furthermore, documents whose engineering content is exempt from the licensing requirements under section 12 of the Act, do not have to be sealed.
+Furthermore, documents whose engineering content is exempt from the licensing requirements under Section 12 of the Act, do not have to be sealed either.

-However, a practitioner who assumed responsibility for the engineering content of any of these exempt documents may still choose to seal them for traceability purposes as an enhanced practice.
+However, a practitioner who assumed responsibility for the engineering content of any of these exempt documents may still choose to seal them for traceability purposes as an enhanced practice, as noted in Subsection (7) of Section 53: